A list of study materials to get your private pilot license with ease.

 The worst part is when a student pilot struggles to descend and maintain the centerline while steadily landing the aircraft.

-A student pilot doesn’t know the simple tricks to operate an airplane smoothly.
+A student pilot doesn’t know the simple tricks to operate an aeroplane smoothly.

 A flight instructor doesn’t always remember every necessary information to share with student pilots during flight training.
 I don’t blame flight instructors for doing so because student pilots are also responsible for learning from different sources.